Zxilly/go-size-analyzer/README.md

 - [ ] Add more pattern for disassembling the binary
 - [ ] Extract the information from the dwarf section
 - [ ] Count the symbol size itself to package
-- [ ] Add other chart like flame graph, pie chart etc.
+- [ ] Add other charts like flame graph, pie chart, etc.
 - [ ] Support C++/Rust symbol demangling in cgo

 ## Contribution